Vancouver Wrongful Death Lawyers

 There are various forms of compensation you may be able to recover in a wrongful death lawsuit, including:

 - Medical care – The medical care your loved one received before his or her death is compensable in a wrongful death lawsuit.
 For example, maybe your loved one was critically injured and was taken to the hospital where treatment was received but it was not successful in saving his or her life.
 The medical procedures, tests and other services the decedent received would be covered in a wrongful death claim.

 - Funeral expenses – You may be entitled to compensation for reasonable costs of your loved one’s funeral.
 This compensation can be invaluable because the cost of a funeral is often much more expensive than people might think.
 You can also receive compensation for the cost of cremation.

 - Pain and suffering – The pain and suffering your loved one experienced just before his or her death may be compensable in a wrongful death lawsuit.
 However, we must be able to show that your loved one had a realization about his or her impending death.
 Otherwise, you may not be able to obtain compensation for the decedent’s pain and suffering.

 - Lost income – When a person dies, his or her loved ones may be placed in financial trouble if they were greatly dependent on the decedent’s income.
 You may be entitled to compensation for the income the decedent would have been earned if he or she had not died.
-Our Vancouver wrongful death lawyers can carefully review your loved one's employment history and earnings to try to determine a fair amount of compensation.
+Our wrongful death lawyers in Vancouver, WA can carefully review your loved one’s employment history and earnings to try to determine a fair amount of compensation.

 - Lost companionship and guidance – The decedent’s dependents may pursue compensation for the lost companionship and guidance he or she provided in their lives.
 For example, the deceased’s spouse and children relied on this person for guidance in their lives and to be a parent and spouse.
 The decedent’s spouse may be entitled to compensation for the loss of a romantic relationship now that his or her spouse has died.